euiyounghwang/Prometheus-monitoring-exporter/Grafana-log/log-aggregation-setup.md

 # Log Aggregaation
 <i>Log Aggregaation

-Currently, Grafana (v.10.x) that we are using does not support ES v.5, so I found a possible Grafana version that can connect with ES v.5 and additionally set up a lower version (v.8.0.0) of Grafana for text logs.
+Currently, Grafana (v.10.x) that we are using does not support ES v.5 to access and add a new data source, so I found a possible Grafana version that can connect with ES v.5 and additionally set up a lower version (v.8.0.0) of Grafana for text logs.
 This version of Grafana provide users to add ES v.5 as a data source to get data from the index.

 So, I am proceeding with the following steps: